lightscapevr/website/markdown/documentation.md

 #### HTC Vive
   * Trigger - Used to do the action of the current tool.
 Is similar to clicking with a mouse.
   * Touchpad - This is the ⋮ menu button.
 Hold it in to choose which tool you want to use.
-The touchpad is also used to scroll.
+The touchpad is also used to scroll in various tools.
   * Grip buttons - Hold in these buttons to move and scale your model.
   * Small top button - Play/stop in VR videos, when selected from SketchUp.
   * Small bottom button - Is the Steam Home button and will load the Steam Home Page.